 The Tool

-The Sketch Map Tool is an easy-to-use tool for participatory sketch mapping through offline collection, digitization and georeferencing of field data.
-The tool is designed to simplify the collection and analysis of local spatial knowledge for the sake of engaging non-experts in these processes.
+The Sketch Map Tool is an easy-to-use tool for participatory mapping through offline collection, digitisation and georeferencing of local data.
+The low-tech solution is designed to simplify the collection and analysis of local spatial knowledge and perceptions with pens and paper maps, the so-called Sketch Maps.
+The Sketch Map Tool is an open-source web application.
+It facilitates the creation, usage and afterwards the digitisation and analysis of paper-based maps with OpenStreetMap and satellite data.

-The Sketch Map Tool is an open-source web application with several functions, including the creation of paper maps of an area of interest, the uploading of pictures and scans of the marked Sketch Maps, the colour-detection of the markings, and the downloading of the results in multiple geodata formats.
-The tool uses computer vision methods to extract Sketch Maps from photos and detect markings on them.
-The results can then be used for further analysis in a Geographic Information System software.
-In addition, the tool can evaluate how well-suited an area is for participatory mapping based on a quality analysis of the OpenStreetMap (OSM) base map data through the HeiGIT ohsome quality analyst.
+After mapping, the Sketch Map Tool supports the digitization of the Sketch Maps.
+Uploading of pictures and scans of the marked Sketch Maps initiates an automatic georeferencing and color-detection process, and the results can be downloaded in various geodata formats.
+The tool employs a fusion of computer vision algorithms and novel AI models to extract Sketch Maps from photos and detect markings on them.
+The results can then be used for further analysis in Geographic Information System software.

 The Project